ember-learn/ember-blog/source/2019-05-14-ember-3-10-released.md

 **Drop Node 6 support (2 of 2)**

 Ember CLI 3.10 officially drops support for Node 6.
 Ember.js still supports it until all the blueprints are updated.
+Maintainers of addons are encouraged to make a _major version_ release of their addons when upgrading to 3.10, since dropping Node 6 support may be a breaking change for some of their library's users.

 #### Deprecations (0)